iLuisReyes/HealthCatalyst/README.md

 # HealthCatalyst Assessment

-The code within this repository represents a technical assessment for Health Catalyst as performed by Luis Reyes
+The code within this repository represents a technical assessment for Health Catalyst

 ## Getting Started